above: photos taken at Future Icons Selects exhibition, London Craft Week 2024

 Lighting with a millinery heritage

-Studio KH is a range of sculptural lightshades, drawing on Karen Henriksen’s millinery expertise and distinctive design ethos.
+Just as architecture and interior decoration have long been a source of inspiration for her hat designs, Karen Henriksen’s range of sculptural lightshades draws on her millinery expertise and distinctive design ethos.
 Constructed from layers of translucent banana-fibre, each piece is completely hand-stitched, with draping, folding and pleating techniques applied to create a lyrical, abstract asymmetry and a playful elegance.

 Banana-fibre (also known as sinamay) is widely used in the millinery industry.
-It is made by independent weavers and small family co-ops in the Phillipines, who work directly with our suppliers, small family businesses here in the UK.
+It is made by independent weavers and small family co-ops in the Phillipines, who work directly with millinery suppliers, also small family businesses, here in the UK.

 Selected pieces are available to buy online here.